 Output

 For a detailed description of output files and output generated by MT3DMS, please refer to the original MT3DMS manuals (Zheng and Wang, 1999; Zheng, 2010).
-Additional output generated by the modified version of MT3DMS is described below.
+Additional output generated by MT3D-USGS is described below.

-New options added in the modified MT3DMS are echoed to the standard output files with a brief description.
+New options added in MT3D-USGS are echoed to the standard output files with a brief description.

 Output Files

-A number of output files are generated based on various options introduced in the modified version of MT3DMS.
+A number of output files are generated based on various options introduced in MT3D-USGS.
 The output files, their formats, and the options that produce the output files are as follows.

 CTO file